 THE TOP 5 THINGS TO CONSIDER WHEN PLANNING A MAJOR IN ART HISTORY

-As you take your art history elective courses, combine exploration and concentration.
-As you explore, be sure to take at least one elective class from each of the art history faculty.
-Also note that ArtH minors are limited to two 2000-level electives (or 8 credits); ArtH majors are limited to three 2000-level electives (or 12 credits).
+As you take your Art History elective courses, combine exploration and concentration.
+As you explore, be sure to take at least one elective class from each of the Art History faculty, aiming for a well-rounded understanding of Art History.
+Please note that Art History minors are limited to two 2000-level electives (or 8 credits), and Art History majors are limited to three 2000-level electives (or 12 credits).

 We strongly advise students to take more than the minimum requirement of a foreign language and if at all possible, to spend some time abroad, studying art and/or traveling and looking at art.
 Depending on the field of study, many graduate programs in Art History require reading knowledge of Spanish, Italian, French, and/or German, so those languages are especially recommended.
 Other programs or professions may place more value on non-European languages.
 In all cases, studying another language is a plus!